SynixeContractors/Documents/certs/anti-tank/mat.md

 ![Technical Ranging](../images/lat_technical.png)

-### Ranging

-All three launchers have the ability to range targets.
-This is done by pressing the <kbd>T</kbd> while aiming down the sights.

 ### PSRL-1

 #### Rocket Selection

 The PSRL-1 also has several rocket variations available for use by MAT operators.
 Care should be taken while selecting rockets that the correct rocket is being utilized to neutralize the threat.
 All rockets have a safety fuse of 900m.

-Even though the PSRL-1 has a Tandem Anti-Tank round, it SHOULD NOT be relied upon to deal with heavily armored threats, instead a HAT operator should be called in to neutralize the threat, depending on severity and availabilty of operators.

 #### PSRL-1 PWS Fire Control Optic

 The PSRL-1 PWS is the preferred variant of the PSRL-1 due to the ranging optic on the weapon.
 The PWS variant optic is equipped with a laser rangefinder integrated into the optic.
-To utilize the laser rangefinder, place the target under the center mark, and press the "Lase Range" button (default "T").
+To utilize the laser rangefinder, place the target under the center mark, and press the "Lase Range" button (default <kbd>T</kbd>).
 The range will be displayed to the right of the ranging mark.
 Once a range is determined, the operator will align the target with the proper ranging hash, and can then begin the firing process.

 Alternative to the fire control optic is to use short range sight mounted on the base version of PSRL-1 (like unmaginfied red dot or holographic sight).
 Such sights are not adjustable for drop and zero and must be practiced and learned by a skilled operator.
 Such usage while not recommended allows an operator to have better situational awareness.